 MARIA ELENA VIEIRA DA SILVA (1908-1992)

-The subject matter of Vieira da Silva's 1950s paintings focuses on the postwar environment: cities that had been burned or flooded, alleyways, sunsets, and landscapes (both natural and built).
-Works with titles such as Canals of Holland (Canaux en Hollande, 1958), Old America (Vielle Amérique, 1958), and Collapsed Facade (Les façades éboulées, 1957) blur the specificity of place with generic prototypes: nature, culture, the city, the grid.
+In her paintings from the 1950s, Vieira da Silva focused on the postwar environment : cities that had been burned or flooded, alleyways, sunsets, and landscapes (both natural and built).
+Works with titles such as Canals of Holland (Canaux en Hollande, 1958), Old America (Vielle Amérique, 1958), and Collapsed Facade (Les façades éboulées, 1957) blur the specificity of place with generic prototypes : nature, culture, the city, the grid.
 Similar scenes are shown in endless variation, yet in each painting an underlying structure and order shines through.
 While primarily a painter, Vieira da Silva experimented with other mediums.
 In 1966 she accepted a commission to design a stained-glass window for the east chapel apse at Reims Cathedral, France.
 She continued to paint through the 1980s, and her later work has a notable focus on light, in both color scheme and subject matter.

 ← Back to artists list